 Don’t add wasabi, soy sauce or ginger to sushi at any high end sushi counter in Japan.
 Doing so is considered an insult to chefs who like to remain in control of the flavor experience.

 People outside of Japan tend to lump sushi and sashimi together.
-However, these two Japanese food favorites involving raw fish are not the same.
+However, these two famous Japanese food favorites involving raw fish are not the same.